ACAT Code of Ethics and Practice

 It is essential to be aware of the boundaries of therapy and to limit relationships with clients to the therapeutic setting.

-a) Social contact with clients should be avoided wherever possible.
-The therapist should not take on as client’s members of his/her own family, friends, or colleagues.
+a.
+Social contact with clients should be avoided wherever possible.
+The therapist should not take on members of their family, friends, or colleagues as clients.

-b) The therapist should not enter into a sexual relationship with his/her current client or past clients.
+b.
+The therapist should not enter into a sexual relationship with any current or past clients.

-c) Therapists should carefully consider possible implications of entering into dual or multiple relationships including via social media, and make every effort to avoid entering into relationships that risk confusing an existing relationship and may impact adversely on a client.
+c.
+The therapist should carefully consider possible implications of entering into dual or multiple relationships.
+This includes via social media.
+The therapist should make every effort to avoid entering into relationships that risk confusing an existing relationship.
 For example, dual or multiple relationships could be social or commercial between the therapist and client, or a supervisory relationship which runs alongside the therapeutic one.
-When dual or multiple relationships are unavoidable, for example in small communities, therapists take responsibility to clarify and manage boundaries and confidentiality of the therapeutic relationship.
+When dual or multiple relationships are unavoidable, for example in small communities, the therapist takes responsibility for clarifying and managing the boundaries and confidentiality of the therapeutic relationship.

 3. Contractual Arrangements